 On the night in Dan’s memory, the chairs and tables had been carried out to make room for a traditional Hopi Indian Buffalo Dance.
 Dan was just a little boy and Larry and Margaret thought their youngest son might be frightened by the masks and loud drums, so they left him in the room with his grandmother, Mim, and went downstairs to watch the dance with his older brothers, Pete and Marc.

 Once the chanting and drums started thundering through the hotel, though, Dan could not be contained.
 He cried and pleaded with Mim until she finally agreed to let him look down on the dance from outside their room on the second floor.
-Grasping the iron railing in his little hands, tears still wet in his eyelashes, he was thrilled by the spectacle below: the dancers twirling in their feathered costumes, the pounding of the drums, the Native American chants.
+Grasping the iron railing in his little hands, tears still wet in his eyelashes, he was thrilled by the spectacle below: the dancers twirling in their feathered regalia, the pounding of the drums, the Native American chants.
 It struck a chord deep inside him that would reverberate for the rest of his life.

 As a grown man of forty five, he still remembered that night each time he passed the La Fonda on his walk from the rented casita on Palace Avenue to the plaza.
 Alone, or with his friend Kenny Passarelli, he tried new restaurants, explored the galleries and shops, and enjoyed the music that rang out from the sidewalks, the plaza, and the bars.
 But foremost in his mind was a desire to fill the gaping hole in his heart.

 His Colorado ranch manager had Saturdays and Sundays off, so Dan drove the three hours to Pagosa Springs to oversee his 600-acre ranch on the weekends, then back to Santa Fe on Monday or Tuesday.